McKeown Medical

 Date posted — 21.10.24

 When the cosmetic effects of anti-wrinkle injections were first discovered, doctors worried about the drug spreading to nearby tissues and having unwanted side effects.
-We knew pretty early on that the spread of anti-wrinkle injections into the levator muscle of the eye caused eyelid ptosis (or drooping) and so people came up with a whole range of well intentioned, but perhaps overly cautious, rules on how to minimise the risk of that happening.
-The consequence of this is that we now have all sorts of wildly cautious ‘rules’ published all over the internet that makes anti-wrinkle aftercare instructions somewhat confusing!
-“You must not fly for two weeks following treatment”; “You mustn’t lie down for twelve hours”; “don’t go to the gym for a week”.
+We knew pretty early on that the spread of anti-wrinkle injections into the levator muscle of the eye caused eyelid ptosis (or drooping), and so people came up with a whole range of well-intentioned but perhaps overly cautious rules on how to minimise the risk of that happening.
+The consequence of this is that we now have all sorts of wildly cautious ‘rules’ published all over the internet that make anti-wrinkle aftercare instructions somewhat confusing!
+“You must not fly for two weeks following treatment”; “You mustn’t lie down for twelve hours”; “Don’t go to the gym for a week”.

-Anti-wrinkle treatments are a neurotoxic protein used in aesthetic medicine to reduce wrinkles and fine lines and it’s especially effective in the upper part of the face.
+Anti-wrinkle treatments are neurotoxic proteins used in aesthetic medicine to reduce wrinkles and fine lines, and they are especially effective in the upper part of the face.

 It works by blocking nerve signals in the muscles where it is injected, causing a temporary reduction in muscle activity.
-This leads to a smoother and more youthful appearance. anti-wrinkle injections are commonly used to treat forehead lines, crow’s feet, and frown lines, but it also has therapeutic applications such as treating excessive sweating and migraines.
+This leads to a smoother and more youthful appearance. anti-wrinkle injections are commonly used to treat forehead lines, crow’s feet, and frown lines, but they also have therapeutic applications, such as treating excessive sweating and migraines.
 Understanding the function and applications of anti-wrinkle injections is the first step towards effective aftercare.

 The first night after anti-wrinkle treatment often gets special attention.
 It’s recommended to sleep on your back to avoid putting pressure on the treated areas.
-Whilst this may sound sensible, in reality its very difficult for a lot of people to sleep on their back and so long as it’s been a few hours or more since your treatment then the drug should be absorbed and the position of your head should not, at this stage, impact the effectiveness or results – so you can relax and enjoy a good nights sleep, even on your side.
+Whilst this may sound sensible, in reality, it is very difficult for a lot of people to sleep on their back, and so long as it’s been a few hours or more since your treatment, then the drug should be absorbed and the position of your head should not, at this stage, impact the effectiveness or results – so you can relax and enjoy a good nights sleep, even on your side.

 Masseter anti-wrinkle, a treatment targeting the jaw muscles to treat tooth grinding as well as to slim the fact, may require specific aftercare instructions.
 The masseter muscle plays a crucial role in chewing and speaking, so it’s essential to be mindful of these activities post-treatment.